zjayers/AssembleJS/README.md

 - `AssembleJS` is a modern micro-frontend framework designed for building distributed, component-based UIs.
 It manages the compiling, bundling, and serving of UI blueprints and components in a distributed style that enables teams to work independently while creating a cohesive user experience.
 For the majority of cases, it should not be implemented directly, but instead generated using the `asmbl` npm package.

-### Architecture

-For a detailed explanation of the AssembleJS architecture, please see the [DOCUMENTATION.md](DOCUMENTATION.md) file.
-This document explains the system design, component interactions, and technical implementation details with comprehensive diagrams.

 ### Why Choose AssembleJS?

 AssembleJS takes a unique approach to UI architecture that addresses common challenges faced by development teams: